utdgwc/gwc_website/README.md

 Thanks! 😊🩵

-If you are a student at UTD, you can offer your support by joining our club as a member by attending any of our events or applying to be a UTD GWC Officer!
+If you are a student at UTD, you can offer your support by joining our club as a member by attending any of our events, applying to be a UTD GWC Officer, or by applying to a project that GWC offers!

-If you are a company rep, we'd love to host an event with you, email us at utdgirlswhocode@gmail.com!
+If you are a company rep, we'd love to host an event with you, check out our website to see how you can get involved!